suncoast-devs/handbook/lessons/react-state/index.md

 React implements a system called `state` to allow us to modify data during the lifetime of a component.
-This is similar in concept to the idea of `state` in object oriented systems.
+This is similar in concept to the idea of `state` in object-oriented systems.

-In a functional component we use a system called `hooks` to implement features such as tracking `state`-ful information.
+In a functional component, we use a system called `hooks` to implement features such as tracking `state`-ful information.
 The name `hook` comes from the idea that we are `hooking` into React's processing.